SelfCareMap

 • Inhale quietly through your nose for 4 seconds.

-Why it works: The extended exhale triggers a powerful vagal response, slowing heart rate and signaling muscles to let go.
-Many people notice a warm, heavy sensation in their limbs—a sign of increased blood flow and relaxation.
+Why it works: The extended exhale is the key.
+By making the exhale twice as long as the inhale, you trigger a powerful vagal response.
+This stimulates the vagus nerve, which slows the heart rate and signals the muscles to let go of residual tension.
+Many people notice a warm, heavy sensation in their limbs during this process, which is a clear sign of increased blood flow and systemic relaxation.

 3. Box Breathing with Muscle Scan – Combining Breath & Body Awareness